cookiecutter/cookiecutter/README.rst

   and constructive about what could be better.
 Make detailed suggestions.
-* **Keep us in the loop so that we can help.** For example, if you are discussing problems with Cookiecutter on a mailing list, `file an issue`_ where you link to the discussion thread and/or cc `audreyr@gmail.com` on the email.
+* **Keep us in the loop so that we can help.** For example, if you are discussing problems with Cookiecutter on a mailing list, `file an issue`_ where you link to the discussion thread and/or cc at least 1 core committer on the email.
 * Be encouraging.
 A comment like "This function ought to be rewritten like this" is much more likely to result in action than a comment like "Eww, look